 Yes, your LLC can still qualify for an SBA loan even if you don't have employees.
 Many small business owners operate solo, and the SBA doesn't require you to have W-2 staff on payroll to be eligible.
 Instead, they look at other factors, like your business structure, ownership, credit history, and how the funds will be used.

 The SBA defines a small business based on size standards for each industry, but more importantly, the business must be for-profit, based in the U.S., and independently owned and operated.
+Nonprofit organizations are not eligible for SBA business loans.
 LLCs, including single-member ones, meet these requirements if they're properly registered and operational.

 Here's what matters most if you're applying as a no-employee LLC: